Havvy/irc-socket/README.md

 The IRC socket will listen to ping messages and respond to them appropriately, so you do not need to handle this yourself.

-Furthermore, if no message has been received from the network within thirce the normal time it takes for a `PING` message to arrive, the socket will assume the connection was dropped and end the stream.
+Furthermore, if no message from the server is sent within five minutes, the IrcSocket will ping the server.
+If no response is thenn sent in five more minutes, the socket will close and emit a `"timeout"` event.

 Should that not be good enough, you can always use `setTimeout(number, optionalCallback)` to use the implementing socket's (usually a net.Socket) timeout mechanisms.

 You can listen to the `"timeout"` event for when this occurs.